gvanastasov/example-html-parser/README.md

 # Example HTML Parser (including Tokenizer & Serializer)

 This project demonstrates the basics of building an HTML tokenizer, parser, and serializer.
-I would advice not to use this in production in any form, as its far from optimized.
+I would advice not to use this in production in any form, as its far from optimized (neither forgiving, nor handling errors).

 This project is a simple HTML parser written in JavaScript, which includes three main components:
 1. **Tokenizer**: Breaks down HTML into individual tokens.